omise/omise-ios/README.md

 ```

 You can provide extra parameters:
-- `allowedPaymentMethods` to show given payment methods (if presented in Capability API)
+- `allowedPaymentMethods` to display given payment methods (if presented in Capability API)
-- `forcePaymentMethods` to override payment methods from Capability and show only `allowedPaymentMethods`
+- `forcePaymentMethods` to override payment methods from Capability and display only `allowedPaymentMethods`
-- `isCardPaymentAllowed` to show or hide Credit Card payment method
+- `isCardPaymentAllowed` to display or hide the Credit Card payment method
-- `handleErrors` to process and display errors (by default is `true`), if `false` then delegate
+- `handleErrors` to process and display errors (by default, is `true`); if `false`, then the delegate
 method `choosePaymentMethodDidComplete(with error: Error)` will be called instead.

 ```swift